markusju/pollard-rho/README.md

 "Security and Cryptology" by Prof. Weber at Saarland University of Applied Sciences (htw saar)

 The program is pretty self explanatory and contains a set of sample values.
 Feel free to adjust these or adapt the program to your needs.

-# License
-This program is licensed under the  Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) Creative Commons license.